Crested Elkhorn

 About Crested Elkhorn

-Crested Elkhorn is a popular houseplant 🌿 that needs very little water to thrive.
+Crested Elkhorn is a popular houseplant 🌿 that is isn’t challenging to grow and needs very little water to thrive.
 They do best in long-lasting, direct light ☀️ and should be less than 1 foot from a window.

 Crested Elkhorn likes soil that is extremely well-draining.
 Your plant shouldn't need added fertilizers if you repot each time it doubles in size.

-⚠️ Crested Elkhorn is extremely dangerous if consumed.
-If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian immediately.
-These plants are not recommended for homes with children, cats, or dogs.
+⚠️ Crested Elkhorn is not safe to consume.
+If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian.
+If you have children, cats, or dogs in the home, we suggest keeping this plant out of reach.

 Taxonomy